Patchway railway station: Services

 Patchway is managed by Great Western Railway, which operates all services from the station.
 The basic service from Monday to Friday is one train per hour in each direction between Cardiff Central and Taunton, with some trains extended beyond Taunton to Exeter St Davids, Paignton, Plymouth and Penzance.
 In addition, there is one early morning service to Portsmouth Harbour and a late night service to Westbury, with similar return workings.
-On Saturdays there is a similar level of service throughout most of the day, with one train per hour in each direction between Cardiff and Taunton.
-On Sundays a more limited service operates, with roughly one train every three hours between Cardiff and Westbury, with trains terminating at either Portsmouth Harbour, Brighton or Warminster.
-Throughout each day, Great Western Railway services between London Paddington and South Wales pass through non-stop, two trains per hour in each direction on weekdays, one train per hour at weekends.
+On Saturdays, there is a similar level of service throughout most of the day, with one train per hour in each direction between Cardiff and Taunton.
+On Sundays, a more limited service operates with roughly one train every three hours between Cardiff and Westbury, with trains terminating at either Portsmouth Harbour, Brighton or Warminster.
+Throughout each day, Great Western Railway services between London Paddington and South Wales pass through non-stop, with two trains per hour in each direction on weekdays and one train per hour at weekends.

 All trains southbound call next at Filton Abbey Wood, and almost every train westbound calls next at Severn Tunnel Junction.
-Despite being the next station along the South Wales Main Line, there is only one weekday service which calls at both Patchway and Bristol Parkway, that being an early morning service from Taunton to Cardiff; and there are only two trains per week which call at both Patchway and Pilning.
+Despite being the next station along the South Wales Main Line, there is only one weekday service which calls at both Patchway and Bristol Parkway, that being an early morning service from Taunton to Cardiff; there are only two trains per week which call at both Patchway and Pilning.